Retinoscopy Clinical Hints

 - Neutralize reflex in one meridian with DS lenses.

-- If reflex is (with) then add PLUS, if (against) then add MINUS.
+- If the reflex is (with) then add PLUS, if (against) then add MINUS.

 - Use Plus or minus cylinders and Be consistent either work with plus or with minus cylindrical lenses.